Easton, Pennsylvania

-Easton is the easternmost city in the Lehigh Valley, a region of 731 mi2 that is Pennsylvania's third largest metropolitan region with 861,889 residents as of the U.S. 2020 census.
-Of the Valley's three major cities, Allentown, Bethlehem, and Easton, Easton is the smallest with approximately one-fourth the population of Allentown, the Valley's largest city.
+Easton is the easternmost city in the Lehigh Valley, a region of 731 mi2 that is Pennsylvania's third-largest and the nation's 68th-largest metropolitan region with 861,889 residents as of the U.S. 2020 census.
+The smallest of the Valley's three major cities, Easton has less than half the population of Bethlehem and about one-fourth that of Allentown.

 The greater Easton area includes the city of Easton, three townships (Forks, Palmer, and Williams), and three boroughs (Glendon, West Easton, and Wilson).
-Centre Square, the city's town square in its downtown neighborhood, is home to the Soldiers' and Sailors' Monument, a memorial for Easton area veterans killed during the American Civil War.
+Centre Square, the city's town square in its downtown neighborhood, is home to the Soldiers' and Sailors' Monument, a memorial for Easton-area veterans killed during the American Civil War.
 In the first half of the 20th century, Centre Square was referred to locally as the Circle.
 The Peace Candle, a candle-like structure, is assembled and disassembled every year atop the Civil War monument for the Christmas season.